Priority Life Care 1102 Chestnut Hills Parkway, Fort Wayne, IN 46814

 November 16, 2020

-For the days when you just want to relax in your room, there are a surplus of ways to keep virtually connected to the outside world.
+For the days when you just want to relax in your room, there is a surplus of ways to keep virtually connected to the outside world.
 Keep in touch with friends and family or take a virtual tour of an international landscape.
 The world is at your fingertips!

 In no way is the following list inclusive of everything available on the internet.
 If you have an interest that is not listed, you can always Google it.